HemanB/Interosight/README.md

 ## Current Status

-The application has a functional chat interface with prompt-driven conversation flow, but LLM integration is not yet implemented.
-The chat currently uses mock responses and prompts.
+The application has a functional chat interface with prompt-driven conversation flow and improved session management (v0.2.1).
+The chat currently uses mock responses and prompts, with LLM integration planned for the next version.

 ## Features